 Another source of windscreen contamination is, oddly enough, washing your car.
 Even if you don’t choose the waxing option in the car wash, the brushes will be contaminated with wax from people who did, and if you’ve ever noticed how a single fingerprint can be smeared across almost a whole mirror or windscreen unless you use something which lifts it off, you’ll realise that a little wax (or oil/grease) can go a very long way.
 Even if you hand wash your car, small amounts of wax and oil gets on to your rags and gets spread on the glass.
 It also gets on to the rubber of your wipers, so it is smeared back on as soon as you use them, even if you got it off the glass.
 People often forget that the wax (and oil) collects below the wipers, and if you don’t clean that area properly, the wipers dip into it like a pen dipped into ink and spread it across the glass again.

 The particular problem with my lease car turned out to be the result of a manufacturing residue as far as I can tell.
+It’s something that gets on the glass during manufacture, and which they don’t remove properly.

 How can you get it off?